-A damp, uncomfortable morning with breakfast to match, a look at the fuel gauge - despondently low - and a rather vague notion of our whereabouts did not combine to spark much enthusiasm in us.
-A passing truck driver kindly provided 10 litres of petrol (11⁄2 gals) and a consultation helped us to regain our bearings.
+A damp, uncomfortable morning with breakfast to match, a look at the fuel gauge - despondently low - and a rather vague notion of our whereabouts - these did not combine to spark much enthusiasm in us.
+A passing truck driver kindly provided 10 litres of gas and a consultation helped us regain our bearings somewhat.
+The car seemed most optimistic of all, grinding incessantly upwards.
+We heard an occasional knock due to inferior gas as well as increasing altitude, but this no longer caused concern.